michalsternadel/mgs_zbxicons/README.md

 # mgs_zbxicons
-Zabbix maps icon generator.
+## _Zabbix maps icon generator._

 Tool for generating icon pack to use with Zabbix maps.
-It simply combines all png's from icons with all png's from status (default: DISABLED, ERROR, MAINTENANCE, OK) and saves them in output directory.
+It simply combines all png's from icons directory with all png files from status directory (default statuses are: DISABLED, ERROR, MAINTENANCE, OK) and saves them in output directory.
-Easy to install and update sql scripts are generated at sql directory.
+Can be installed by-hand or using generated SQL scripts on sql directory.

 This repository includes some Tango-styled icons.